 How Are Scores Reported?

-Unofficial scores are available onscreen and can be printed at the end of the test.
-The official score report comes approximately 2–3 weeks after the test date and is reported to the school district that purchased the assessment.
+Unofficial scores are emailed to you within one hour after taking the test.
+The official score report is issued approximately 2–3 weeks after the test date and is reported to you and to the school district you select before starting the test.

 Your Official Score Report